Heather "ANISH" Anderson

 I suffer from Reynouds Syndrome and have tried nearly every glove under the sun.
 The UL Shell Gloves have proved to be a good choice in the summer when I just need something to block the wind, or light precipitation.
 They are not waterproof, but they retain enough body heat without making my hands sweaty.
 They've been my go to for trail running, climbing, and backpacking all summer and now into the fall.
 I find that stashing them in the pocket of my Tachyon Jacket keeps me prepared for inclement weather shifts at the drop of a hat.
 At .4 oz they are more than worth their weight in the field.

-I am a huge fan on natural fabrics, especially Merino Wool.
-Merino is my favorite for the backcountry on cool weather days as well extended trips (front or back country).
+I am a huge fan of natural fabrics, especially Merino Wool.
+Merino is my favorite for the backcountry on cool weather days, as well as extended trips (front or backcountry).
 Merino is warm when it’s wet, feels good against the skin, and takes longer to develop a smell from daily wear.
 These factors make it a great go-to for a lot of different types of travel.
 One major drawback however is durability.
 100% Merino does wear out much faster than synthetics.

 Therefore, I was very pleased to find that Montbell now makes Merino Blend tops.
 I picked up the long sleeve Merino Wool Plus Action Zip Shirt and the short sleeve Merino Wool Plus Light T.

-Since I wasn’t doing laundry often on the roadtrip I ended up wearing these as travel pieces as well.
+Since I wasn’t doing laundry often on the roadtrip, I ended up wearing these as travel pieces.
 They acquired odor faster than my 100% merino pieces, but I was still able to go 3-4 days of travel and hiking/running before they were in need of a wash.

 The Merino Plus Light T was as light as my synthetic t-shirts, which makes it pretty desirable for trips where weight is a concern.
 As a mid-layer the Action Zip Neck was also a reasonably light enough piece (8oz).